 Ron has been a leader in enacting major tax reforms to lower Ohio's personal income tax rates across the board.
 He has also worked to reposition Ohio's business taxes to make our state more competitive.

 For five years, Ron worked in the Orrville office of The Wooster Daily Record as a writer/photographer, then bureau editor.

 He is a graduate of Central Christian High School and holds a B.A.
 Degree in Government Communications from Capital University.

 Ron and his wife, Joanne, are members of Wooster Grace Church.
-They have two grown children and one grandchild.
+They have two grown children and two grandchildren.